Botskiedoodle/virtual-kulintang-privacy-policy/privacy-policy.md

 Last updated: February 2, 2025

-This Privacy Policy explains how Virtual Kulintang handles and protects user information when you use our mobile application.
+This Privacy Policy explains how Virtual Kulintang states information that it does not store/access/share any personal user information/data.

 ## Collection of Personal Data